Piyussh01/Company-Client-CRM/README.md

 # Company-Client-CRM
-CRM created using React, with PostgreSQL for database class.
+CRM created using Next.js,Tailwind, and Vite, with PostgreSQL for my database class.
+Code deleted for plagirisim concerns